Truelite/python-a38/doc/README.md

-Run the `download_docs` script to populate this directory with official documentation.
+Run the `download-docs` script to populate this directory with official documentation.
 Note that the URLS may change, and the script may need to be updated from time to time.